The cost of a sample license is split up in three parts:

 Example: you pay $50 for a sample license, release your new song, start making money and share a % of this with Tracklib.
 Once you have shared $50 you will be credited this amount back.
 All details are explained in the sample license.

 - Publishing rights royalties.
-Register your new song with a Publishing Rights Organisation as explained in the sample license.
+Register your new song with a Publishing Rights Organization as explained in the sample license.
 When your song generates publishing income (from streaming, radio, live etc.) you will automatically receive your share, as will the original publisher(s) and songwriter(s).
 We’re of course here to help if you have any questions during song registration!

 Example: A category C track 15 second sample = publishing royalties of 10 %.

 - Recording rights royalties.
 This is managed by you or your label.
-You register the new recording and its performers with a Recording Rights Organisation.
+You register the new recording and its performers with a Recording Rights Organization.
 When your song generates recording income (from streaming, vinyls, CDs etc.), you account and pay a percentage of royalty directly to us (or use a distributor like Distrokid that supports automatic revenue sharing).
 We in turn pay the original record label their share.

 Example: A category C track 15 second sample = recording royalties of 10 %.